North Shore Neighbourhood House Hub Redevelopment

 The Hub is being built in three phases to ensure the continued operation of the North Shore Neighbourhood House throughout construction.

-rendering of NSNH project with phases numberedPhase 1 includes the construction of a new six-storey building with 89 below-market rental units that Catalyst Community Development Society will operate and a respite centre that The Health and Home Care Society of BC (CareBC) will manage.
-Catalyst is the developer for Phase 1, which is anticipated to be complete fall 2025.
+rendering of NSNH project with phases numberedPhase 1 is under construction and features a six-storey building with 89 below-market rental units that Catalyst Community Development Society will operate and a respite centre that The Health and Home Care Society of BC (CareBC) will manage.
+This phase will be completed in fall 2025.

-Phase 2 will include the construction of a new building with approximately 180 non-profit rental units and a new North Shore Neighbourhood House, offering a wide range of essential community services including childcare, youth and seniors’ programs, recreational and wellness programs, and food security programs.
+Phase 2 will include the construction of a new building with 179 non-profit rental units and a new North Shore Neighbourhood House, offering a wide range of essential community services including childcare, youth and seniors’ programs, recreational and wellness programs, and food security programs.
+Completion is anticipated for 2028.

 Project Timeline